 While the process will vary a little depending on the fan you buy, the basics of ceiling fan installation are relatively simple.

-If you’re installing a ceiling fan where there wasn’t one before, the first step will be to install a new electrical box and a fan brace, which is a metal bracket that runs between ceiling joists and supports the weight of the fan.
+If you’re installing a ceiling fan where there wasn’t one before, the first step will be to install a new electrical box and a fan brace, a metal bracket that runs between ceiling joists and supports the weight of the fan.

 If you’re replacing an old ceiling fan, these steps should already be taken care of and in place.